Main Street enterprises prepare for November 25 event

-With 350,000 dues-paying members nationwide, including 1,700 in Alaska, NFIB is the nation’s largest and leading small-business association.
-You can follow NFIB on Twitter, NFIB_AK, or on its webpage, www.nfib.com/alaska.
+With 350,000 dues-paying members nationwide, including 2,500 in North Dakota, NFIB is the nation’s largest and leading small-business association.
+You can follow NFIB on Twitter, NFIB_ND, or on its webpage, www.nfib.com/north-dakota.

 For 74 years, the National Federation of Independent Business has been the Voice of Small Business, taking the message from Main Street to the halls of Congress and all 50 state legislatures.
 NFIB annually surveys its members on state and federal issues vital to their survival as America’s economic engine and biggest creator of jobs.
 NFIB’s educational mission is to remind policymakers that small businesses are not smaller versions of bigger businesses; they have very different challenges and priorities.